aheckler/doh-profiles-for-apple-devices/README.md

-# iOS Profiles for DNS over HTTPS
+# DNS over HTTPS iOS Profiles

 One of the new features in iOS 14 is [the ability to encrypt DNS](https://developer.apple.com/videos/play/wwdc2020/10047/) without needing a VPN app.
 The profiles in this repo use this new ability to enable DNS over HTTPS for the entire system.
 This increases your security and privacy.